Tutorial: Create and publish a Power BI organizational content pack

 Creating content packs is different from sharing dashboards or collaborating on them in a group.
-Read How should I collaborate on and share dashboards and reports? to decide on the best option for your situation.
+Read Ways to share your work in Power BI to decide on the best option for your situation.

 Creating an organizational content pack requires a Power BI Pro account for you and your colleagues.

 You can't create or install organizational content packs in the new workspace experiences preview.
-Now is a good time to upgrade your content packs to apps, if you haven't started yet.
+If you haven't started yet, Now is a good time to upgrade your content packs to apps.
 Learn more about the new workspace experience.

 Imagine you're the Release Manager at Contoso and you're getting ready for a new product launch.
-You've created a dashboard with reports that you'd like to share with the other employees managing the launch.
+You've created a dashboard with reports that you'd like to share.
+Other employees managing the launch may find them useful.
 You want a way to package up the dashboard and reports as a solution for your colleagues to use.

 Want to follow along?
-In the Power BI service, go to Get Data > Samples > Opportunity Analysis Sample > Connect to get your own copy.
+In the Power BI service, go to your My Workspace.
+Then go to Get Data > Samples > Opportunity Analysis Sample > Connect to get your own copy.

-In the left navigation pane, select the Opportunity Analysis Sample dashboard.
+In the left navigation pane, select Workspaces > My workspaces.

 From the top navigation bar, select the cog icon > Create content pack.

-Keep in mind that your organization's content pack library could end up with hundreds of content packs published for the organization or for groups.
-Take time to give your content pack a meaningful name, to add a good description, and to select the right audience.
-Use words that will make your content pack easy to find via search.
+Keep in mind that your organization's content pack library might fill up quickly.
+The library could end up with hundreds of content packs published for the organization or for groups.
+Take time to give your content pack a meaningful name, add a good description, and select the right audience.
+Use words that makes your content pack easy to find via search.
+It makes it easier to find in the future.

-Select Specific Groups and enter the full email addresses for individuals, Office 365 groups, distribution groups, or security groups.
-For example:
+Enter the full email addresses for individuals, Office 365 groups, distribution groups, or security groups.
+For example: firstname.lastname@example.org; email@example.com

-For this tutorial, try using your own or your group's email address.
+For this tutorial, try using your group's email address.

 Name the content pack Sales Opportunities.

 Consider including the name of the dashboard in the name of the content pack.
-That way, your colleagues will find the dashboard more easily after they connect to your content pack.
+That way, your colleagues can find the dashboard more easily after they connect to your content pack.

-Upload an image or logo to make it easier for group members to find the content pack it's faster to scan for an image than it is to find text.
-We used an image of the Opportunity Count 100% column chart tile in the screen shot below.
+Upload an image or logo to make it easier for group members to find the content pack.

-Only the dashboards, reports, datasets, and workbooks that you can edit are listed.
-Thus, any that were shared with you aren't in the list.
+Power BI only lists the dashboards, reports, datasets, and workbooks that you can edit.
+Thus, the app doesn't display any that were shared with you.

 If you have Excel workbooks, you see them under Reports, with an Excel icon.
 You can add them to the content pack, too.